isaqueprofeta/zabbix-lab/README.md

     - Updated EMail Media Type to use MailHog
     - Configured Media E-Mail for "Admin" user using MailHog
     - Enabled action "Report problems to Zabbix administrators"
+  - Zabbix 5.4 or later:
+    - Container for zabbix-web-server Scheduled Reports
+    - Configured URL frontend setting to match the lab: http://zabbix-frontend:8080

 ## How to use: